jpellman/jpellman.github.io/hobbies/index.md

 If I find something historical that I think might be interesting to society at large, I'll usually scan and upload it to the Internet Archive (my profile is [here](https://archive.org/details/@jpellman)).
 In the past I used to run an [ArchiveTeam warrior](http://warrior.archiveteam.org/) but haven't done this lately.

-I've also digitized numerous documents from my childhood home for a small personal "family archive" of old VHS tapes, audio cassettes, etc.
+I've also digitized numerous documents from my childhood home for a small personal "family archive" of old VHS tapes, audio cassettes, etc that lives on my personal storage cloud / NAS.

 ## Technology / Retrocomputing